viperleed/viperleed/doc/content/sections/deltas.rst

 ============================

-The delta amplitude calculation (called with :ref:`RUN = 2<run>`) is the second part of a :ref:`Tensor LEED<tensor_leed>` calculation as implemented in ViPErLEED.
+The delta amplitude calculation (called with :ref:`RUN = 2<run>`) is the second part of a :ref:`tensor-LEED<tensor_leed>` calculation as implemented in ViPErLEED.
 It requires a :ref:`reference calculation<ref-calc>` to be completed beforehand and the :ref:`tensor files<tensorszip>` to be stored.

 In the delta calculation, these :ref:`tensor files<tensorszip>`, i.e., the tensor quantities :math:`T^{ref}_{i;l,m;l',m'}` (see
-:ref:`tensor leed<tensor_leed>`), which only depend on the reference structure, are combined with the requested perturbations (see file :ref:`DISPLACEMENTS<displacements>` for details) to calculate amplitude changes.
+:ref:`tensor_leed`), which only depend on the reference structure, are combined with the requested perturbations (see file :ref:`DISPLACEMENTS<displacements>` for details) to calculate amplitude changes.

 Delta-amplitudes calculation in ViPErLEED
 -----------------------------------------